Can yogurt and fiber help prevent lung cancer?

 Unexplained weight loss

-“It is ideal to catch lung cancer as soon as possible because if the type is advanced, it can spread to various parts of the body, such as the brain, lymph nodes, bones or liver,” says Dr. Khanna.
+Dr. Khanna adds that even if someone has never smoked or lacks a family history of lung cancer, they should consult their doctor to discuss any symptoms and concerns.
+“It is ideal to catch lung cancer as soon as possible because if the type is advanced, it can spread to various parts of the body, such as the brain, lymph nodes, bones or liver,” he says.

 Learn more about lung cancer; get the latest health and wellness news, trends and patient stories from Sharp Health News; and subscribe to our weekly newsletter by clicking the "Sign up" link below.